Veterinary Business Management

 VEM 5992, Special Projects, 2 credits, Fall

-Course Coordinators: Drs.
-Dana Zimmel/Martha Mallicote.
-This course will explore case studies in business management in small and larger group settings.
+Course Coordinators: Dr. Dana Zimmel.
+This course will explore case studies in business management.
 You will take this course during the fall of your senior year.

 TOTAL = 10 credits View Sample Timeline / Checklist

 Admission and retention in the certificate program requires good academic standing as defined by the College of Veterinary Medicine Academic Advancement Committee.
 Courses employ a variety of assessments to evaluate academic progress.
 Requirements include passing courses, externship and clerkship with an “S” satisfactory mark or by receiving a grade of 80 or better by attending lectures and completing assigned papers and projects.